Transitional Relief and Supporting Small Business Relief 2023

 If you disagree with the value of the certificate, you need to contact the Valuation Office Agency (VOA).

-- your business property’s bill is going up after the next revaluation on 1 April 2023, and
+If your business property’s bill went up after the revaluation on 1 April 2023, you may have been eligible for supporting small business relief.

-- you’ll lose some or all of your small business rate relief or rural rate relief
+This only applied to businesses that lost some or all of their small business rate relief or rural rate relief.

-If you’re eligible, your bills will go up by no more than £600 for the 2023 to 2024 tax year and will adjust your bill accordingly.
+If you were eligible, your bills would have gone up by no more than £600 for the 2023 to 2024 tax year and we would have adjusted your bill accordingly.